lungu25/TUM-Web-Labs/README.md

 # Conclusion
 After finishing this laboratory work, I got familiarized with bootstrap elements like Grid System and Navigation bar.
+I published my work using github pages and you can visit it [here](https://lungu25.github.io/TUM-Web-Labs/).
 # Observation
 Bootstrap can be installed in 3 ways:
 1) Downloading all css and other libraries from internet manually.